-- Locate three other works of art in the exhibition (or in the permanent collection) that share characteristics with Ferran’s photographs.
+- Locate three other works of art that share characteristics with Ferran’s photographs.
 What did you discover?
 Discuss your selections with a partner.

 - Anne Ferran often addresses the idea of forgotten female histories in her work.
 Research one of the following women: